Fujifilm X-T3 Review

 Fujifilm has also moved the headphone jack -- which on the X-T2 was a function of its optional accessory grip -- into the camera body itself, saving you money and bulk if you prefer to shoot without an added grip.
 And if you want to shoot with the camera tethered to an external recorder, you'll be pleased to hear that you can now remove the connector compartment cover.

-Noise levels should be improved, too, courtesy of new noise reduction algorithms including 4K inter-frame noise reduction.
-And we understand that hybrid log gamma will be coming to the X-T3 later this year, via a firmware update.
+Video noise levels should be improved, too, courtesy of new noise reduction algorithms including 4K inter-frame noise reduction.
+And hybrid log gamma came to the X-T3 in late 2018, via a firmware update v2.00.

 All the latest connectivity mod-cons have been added